couchbaselabs/CouchbaseAndroidTester/README.md

 - Continuous Replication  -  Continuous bi-directional replication of the workload database to the cloud

 - Five Minute Interval Replication  -  Non-continuous replication of the workload database at 5 minute intervals

+- ContinuousFriendFilterReplication - Continuous replication of all documents from device to cloud, from cloud to device replication is filtered to only include friends tagged in document

+- FiveMinuteIntervalFriendFilterReplication - Non-continous replication of the workload database at 5 minute intervals, all documents replicated from device to cloud, from cloud to device replication is filtered to only include friends tagged in document

 ## Provided Monitors